hlaueriksson/playwright-dotnet-contrib/README.md

 using System.Linq;
 using System.Threading.Tasks;
 using FluentAssertions;
-using Microsoft.Playwright.Contrib.FluentAssertions;
-using Microsoft.Playwright.Contrib.PageObjects;
+using Microsoft.Playwright;
 using NUnit.Framework;
+using PlaywrightContrib.FluentAssertions;
+using PlaywrightContrib.PageObjects;

-namespace Microsoft.Playwright.Contrib.Sample
+namespace PlaywrightContrib.Sample.NUnit
 {
     public class PlaywrightDotnetRepoPageObjectTests
     {